cnmorgan/cppgen/examples/example_project/README.md

 Use this directory for the actual source code of your project along with any private header files

+### /tests

+Use this directory to house your tests.
+The script defaults to using catch2

 ## TODO

 in the  directory execute the following commands: